bakery/baker-docs/docs/scaffolding/sagas.md

 There are 2 parameters to configure the generator

 ```
 ?
-What should your saga be called? <-- name of the saga
+What should your saga be called?
 ?
-Which boilerplate do you want to use? <-- saga template [1]
+Which boilerplate do you want to use?
 ```

-[1] XX: update once with graphql saga stuff